davidclaveau/lighthouse-web-notes/Week_3/Day_3/HTTP_Cookies_and_User_Authentication.md

 * With rendering a page, such as `/login` or `/register`, we use `.get` route.
 * To access the form on this page, we need to use a `.post` route with the same `/login` or `/route` path
-  * In the template, it's the `value` attribute in the `input` tag that is seen by the user ("Save", "Register", "Delete", etc.)
+  * In the template, we can create a button using the `input` tag.
+It's the `value` attribute in the `input` tag that is seen by the user ("Save", "Register", "Delete", etc.)

 ```html
 <input type="submit" value="Register">